Corkscrew (Alton Towers)

-Corkscrew was a steel roller coaster located at Alton Towers theme park, near Alton in the English shire county of Staffordshire, United Kingdom.
+Corkscrew was a steel roller coaster located at Alton Towers theme park, in the United Kingdom.
 Corkscrew was manufactured for Alton Towers by Dutch company Vekoma, engineered by Werner Stengel of German Ing.-Büro Stengel GmbH (Ingenieur Büro Stengel).
 The coaster was located in the Ug Land area, formerly called Talbot Centre.
-It was the theme park's oldest ride and is considered the greatest factor in promoting the new theme park to the British public.
-It was one of the first double-inverting coasters in England, and it was well received publicly in the 1980s.
+It was the theme park's oldest ride and considered one of the greatest factors in promoting the new theme park to the British public.
+It was the first double-inverting coaster in the UK and Europe, and was well received publicly in the 1980s.